COVID-19 lockdown in India: Background

 The Government of India confirmed India's first case of COVID-19 on 30 January 2020 in the state of Kerala, when a university student from Wuhan travelled back to the state.
-As the number of confirmed COVID-19 -positive cases closed to 500, Modi on 19 March, asked all citizens to observe the 'Janata Curfew' (people's curfew) on Sunday, 22 March.
+As the number of confirmed COVID-19 -positive cases approached 500, Modi on 19 March, asked all citizens to observe the 'Janata Curfew' (people's curfew) on Sunday, 22 March.
 At the end of the curfew, Modi stated: "Janata Curfew is just the beginning of a long battle against COVID-19".
 Following this, while addressing the nation for the second time on 24 March, he announced the nationwide lockdown from midnight of that day, for a period of 21 days.
 He said that the only solution to control the spread of coronavirus was to break the cycle of transmission through social distancing.
 He also added that the lockdown would be enforced more strictly than the Janata Curfew.